jacobjones0513/Computational-Mathematics/README.md

 # Computational-Mathematics
 A selection of programs that employ basic techniques of computational mathematics that include; matrix computations, data fitting techniques, image and signal processing, optimization, quadrature, initial value problems, computational efficiency, and visualization.
-These design of these programs developed in served to enhance my critical thinking and problem solving skills using the MATLAB software package.